We’ve put together some commonly asked questions to give you more information about us.

 Do you do a free initial consultation so that I can discuss my case with you and you can tell me what my chances are?

-To advise accurately, our barristers read all the relevant documents and regulations prior to the consultation and usually spend some time finding out further information during the consultation itself.
-This takes time and cannot be done in a ‘free’ initial consultation.
+To advise accurately, our barristers read all the relevant documents and university regulations prior to the consultation and usually spend some time finding out further information during the consultation itself.
+This normally takes several hours and cannot be done in a ‘free’ initial consultation.
 The barrister’s assessment of prospects of success forms part of the full consultation.

 What’s in your Online Video Tutorial?